-Pressing the "" key confirms the new password.
+Pressing the "Enter" key confirms the new password.

-Press "" to confirm and save the new password.
-Ensure that you entered the desired password.
+Press "Enter" to confirm and save the new password.
+Make sure that you entered the desired password.

 A copy of the password should be kept in a safe place.

 Reactivation of a transmitter at the vendor's site due to a lost password is not part of our warranty.